rancher/docs/content/rancher/v2.x/en/overview/architecture-recommendations/_index.md

 * It maintains multiple instances of the master components by having multiple `controlplane` nodes.
 * No other workloads than Rancher itself should be created on this cluster.

-Because no additional workloads will be deployed on the Rancher server cluster, in most cases it is not necessary to use the same architecture that we recommend for the scalability and reliability of user clusters.
+Because no additional workloads will be deployed on the Rancher server cluster, in most cases it is not necessary to use the same architecture that we recommend for the scalability and reliability of downstream clusters.

-For more best practices for user clusters, refer to the [production checklist]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/production) or our [best practices guide.]({{<baseurl>}}/rancher/v2.x/en/best-practices/management/#tips-for-scaling-and-reliability)
+For more best practices for downstream clusters, refer to the [production checklist]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/production) or our [best practices guide.]({{<baseurl>}}/rancher/v2.x/en/best-practices/management/#tips-for-scaling-and-reliability)

 # Architecture for an Authorized Cluster Endpoint